mainmatter/mainmatter.com/_posts/2020-10-30-the-guide-to-successful-remote-teams.md

 ## Infrastructure and tooling

+Successfully working remotely requires adapting a number of infrastructure and tooling.
+Fortunately these tools have matured in the past few decades and many companies are even using some of them already.
+Which exact tools a team uses is not even so relevant and there are plenty of options available – mostly those fall into three categories:

+* tools for ad-hoc, realtime communication
+* tools for knowledge management and sharing
+* tools for organizing work and communicating status

 - not too many tools
 - Camera on, mute when you don’t speak, use Headset
 - It’s ok to block notifications